Alpine marmot

 The alpine marmot (Marmota marmota) is a large ground-dwelling squirrel, from the genus of marmots.
 It is found in high numbers in mountainous areas of central and southern Europe, at heights between 800 and 3200 m in the Alps, Carpathians, Tatras and Northern Apennines.
 In 1948 they were reintroduced with success in the Pyrenees, where the alpine marmot had disappeared at end of the Pleistocene epoch.

 Evolution

 The alpine marmot originates as an animal of Pleistocene cold steppe, exquisitely adapted to this ice-age climate.
 As such, alpine marmots are excellent diggers, able to penetrate soil that even a pickaxe would have difficulty with, and spend up to nine months per year in hibernation.

 Since the disappearance of the Pleistocene cold steppe, the alpine marmot persists in the high altitude alpine meadow.
 During the colonisation of Alpine habitat, the alpine marmot has lost most of its genetic diversity through a bottleneck effect.
 It could not rebuild its genetic diversity ever since, as its lifestyle adapted to the Ice Age climate slowed its rate of genomic evolution.
-The alpine marmot is indeed one of the least genetically diverse wild-living animals.
+The alpine marmot is one of the least genetically diverse wild-living animals.